After giving birth, the menstrual cycles do not start up again immediately, but the woman has to undergo a return to fertility.

 What is the puerperium?

-The time from the day after delivery until the woman's first menstrual period is known as the puerperium.
+The time from the day after delivery until the woman's first menstrual period is known as the puerperium or quarantine and is divided into different phases:

 Firstly, the woman goes through the well-known 6 weeks recovery period, characterized by lochia.
 This the vaginal discharge caused by the wound left by the placenta in the uterus.